-Bahrain profile - Timeline - BBC News
+Bahrain profile

 1970 - The Administrative Council becomes a 12-member Council of State, headed by a president, the ruler's brother, Sheikh Khalifah Bin-Salman Al Khalifah.

-1970 May - Iran renounces its claim to sovereignty over Bahrain after a United Nations report shows that Bahrainis want to remain independent.
+1970 May - Iran renounces its claim to sovereignty over Bahrain after a United Nations report says that Bahrainis favour independence over rule by Britain or Iran.
+The future Islamic Republic of Iran does not recognise this renunciation.

 Independence